dataplane-app/dataplane-documentation/docs/config-python-worker.md

 slug: /configure-python-worker
 ---

 The workers are responsible for the actual data processing in the data pipeline.
 These settings can help you deploy new worker nodes.
-Worker nodes are clustered into worker groups.
-These worker groups can be assigned to specific pipelines or even a specific step in a pipeline.
+Worker nodes are clustered into worker groups, and these worker groups can be assigned to specific pipelines or even a specific step in a pipeline.

 :::info Environments
 Workers and their associated worker groups are specific to an environment.
 Only pipelines in that environment can be run on worker groups in the same environment.
-The isolation of environments is important concept in Dataplane to assist data operations to segregate access, projects and compute resources.
+The isolation of environments is an important concept in Dataplane to assist data operations in segregating access, projects and compute resources.
 :::